segmentio/segment-docs/src/connections/destinations/catalog/events-win/index.md

 ## Getting started

-1. From your workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="\_blank”} search for "events.win"
+1. From your workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="\_blank”} search for "events.win".
-2. Select events.win and click **Add Destination**
+2. Select events.win and click **Add Destination**.
-3. Select an existing Source to connect to events.win (Actions).
+3. Select an existing Source to connect to events.win.
 4. Go to the [events.win dashboard](https://app.events.win/developers){:target="\_blank"}, find and copy the **Developer key**.
-5. Enter the **Developer Key** in the events.win destination settings in Segment.
+5. Return to Segment and enter the **Developer Key** in the events.win destination settings.
-6. That's it! events.win will start to receive data from Segment, there may be a delay before data is visible in the events.win dashboard.
+6. events.win starts to receive data from Segment.
+There may be a delay before data is visible in the events.win dashboard.

 ## Supported methods